Dukweeno/Duckuino/README.md

 #Dckuino.js
 Simple DuckyScript to Arduino converter, improved version of https://github.com/Plazmaz/Duckuino

+*NOTE: If you are on linux, you might use the Arduino IDE from the website, not from apt, because the apt repo is not up to date.*

 # Why Dckuino.js
 You can use the entire project in the [Live](https://thecakeisgit.github.io/Dckuino.js/ "Dckuino.js Live") version, or reuse <code>dckuino.js</code> for standalone use :